devsunnysingh/reactive-java-workshop/readme.md

 1. Places where Data scale is high.
 2. High number of users.
 3. High availability.
-4. Reduce cost, especially when we don't have our own infrastructure.
+4. Reduce cost, especially when we don't have our own infrastructures.

 # 2 types of Scaling